-The requirements of 62443-2-4 and 62443-4-1 are not directly mapped to SMM comprehensiveness levels.
+For asset owners, the requirements of 62443-2-4 and 62443-4-1 are not directly mapped to SMM comprehensiveness levels.
 The requirements of 62443-2-4 should be used by asset owners for assessing the expected support from service providers for the asset owner to achieve certain SMM comprehensiveness levels.
 In the same way, the requirements of 62443-4-1 should be used by asset owners for assessing the expected support from product suppliers.